 |

 Yep, some courses cost money, but many are free to explore.
-You don’t need to sign up for a subscription or enter a credit card just to get started.
+You don’t even need to sign up for a subscription or hand over your credit card just to start using it—it’s refreshingly simple.
 Just make an account, poke around a bit, and you’ll stumble on tons of beginner-friendly classes that don’t cost a thing.
 It’s perfect if you’re just dipping your toes into a topic or looking for a quick skill boost without spending cash.

 This one comes up a lot.
 A bunch of people try browser add-ons or random software they find online to save Udemy videos.
 But let’s be honest—those options can be a mixed bag.
 Some don’t work properly, some mess with the video quality, and a few might even be risky to use.
 If you want to avoid the hassle, look for tools that are actually built to help you view your content offline, safely and smoothly.
 You’ll thank yourself later.